joomla-projects/developer-documentation/en/docs/index.md

 Visit the [How to contribute](./contribute/index.md) page for learn how to do that.
 All it takes is a Github account!

 !!! danger "This developer documentation is meant for people wanting to develop **extensions for Joomla**.
-It is meant for programmers and users who want to learn Joomla custom extensions development."
+It is intended for programmers and users who want to learn Joomla custom extensions development."

 !!! tip "To learn how to use or manage Joomla websites, please visit the [Joomla documentation website](https://docs.joomla.org)"